 If something does jam your garbage disposal, do NOT reach your fingers into it to remove the item.
 A short circuit can happen when you dislodge the item, causing the blades to turn on.
 Instead, use a tool like a long needle nose pliers.
 If you can’t get it yourself, you may need to contact a plumbing repair expert.

 Avoid these five food items and your garbage disposal should operate well for years.

-Mr. Plumber serves the Atlanta-area including Marietta, Alpharetta, Roswell, Kennesaw, Peachtree City, Lawrenceville and the entire metro area.
-For more information on any of our products or services, contact us online.
+Mr. Plumber serves the Atlanta-area and more including Marietta, Alpharetta, Roswell, Kennesaw, Peachtree City, Lawrenceville and the entire metro area.